davidmattice/Usefull_Documentation/unifi/README.md

 The steps are the same as above, but there are somee [specific instructions for step 3](https://help.firewalla.com/hc/en-us/articles/360053441074-Guide-How-to-run-UniFi-Controller-on-the-Firewalla-Gold-Series-Boxes)

-## Unifi Controller - Does not show up on the unifi.ui.com site and reemote access is enabled on the controller
+## Unifi Controller - Does not show up on the unifi.ui.com site with reemote access enabled

-Disable remote access in the UI

-Look for issues with the connection to the Unifi site
+Look at the server logs for issues with the connection to the Unifi site
 ```
 # sudo tail -f /var/log/unifi/server.log
 ```
+If you see connecting lost errors, disable remote access from the UI and see if they stop.

 Updated the MongoDB to remove the cloud access key
 ```
 # sudo mongo —-port 27117